William Byrd Traxler Jr.

-William Byrd Traxler Jr. (born May 1, 1948) is an American jurist who currently serves as a United States circuit judge of the United States Court of Appeals for the Fourth Circuit.
+William Byrd Traxler Jr. (born May 1, 1948) is an American jurist who currently serves as a senior United States circuit judge of the United States Court of Appeals for the Fourth Circuit.

 Early life and education

 Traxler was born in Greenville, South Carolina.
 He earned his Bachelor of Arts degree from Davidson College in 1970 and his Juris Doctor from the University of South Carolina School of Law in 1973.

 Professional career

 Traxler worked in the office of United States Army Reserve Adjutant General, from 1970 to 1978.
 He practiced private law in Greenville from 1973 to 1974 before working as a criminal prosecutor in the Office of the solicitor for South Carolina's 13th Judicial Circuit from 1975 to 1981.

 From 1981 to 1985, he served as solicitor for the 13th Judicial Circuit, where he was the circuit's chief criminal prosecutor.
 In 1985, Traxler was elected by the General Assembly of South Carolina to be a state circuit court judge, where he served until becoming a federal judge in 1992.